-Held every year for three days starting on the first Friday of June, Toukasan [とうかさん] is the most festive of Hiroshima’s downtown festivals and has a history that goes back 400 years.
+Held every year for three days starting on the first Friday of June, Tōkasan [とうかさん] is the most festive of Hiroshima’s downtown festivals and has a history that goes back 400 years.
 Signalling the start of summer, locals mark the occasion by giving traditional lightweight summer kimono, called yukata, their first outing of the year.
-Everyone, from young punks to pensioners, loves Toukasan and the streets in the city center are packed and ablaze with color.
+Everyone, from young punks to pensioners, loves Tō kasan and the streets in the city center are packed and ablaze with color.

-Toukasan starts around noon each day and runs until about 11pm.
-It’s after dark that it gets really lively.
-The main Chuo-dori street is closed to traffic from 7:30pm on the first two nights (Friday and Saturday), though much of the street is taken up by dance and drum performances, fashion shows and other events.
+Tōkasan starts around noon each day and runs until about 11pm and it’s after dark that it gets really lively.
+The main Chuo-dori street is closed to traffic from 7pm on Saturday and Sunday nights, though much of the street is taken up by dance and drum performances, fashion shows and other events.
 It is pretty cool to be on Chuo-dori just before they closed the street, just to see the crowds flood in from the packed sidewalks and enjoy a few minutes of unimpeded “pedestrian paradise”.
 Once the events in the middle of the street get going pedestrian traffic moves painfully slow so leave plenty of time to get from one end of the street to the other.

-The local residents” association holds a old-style bon odori dance festival in which everyone is welcome to join.
+The local residents’ association holds an old-style bon odori dance festival in which everyone is welcome to join.
 It’s an event that evokes 1960s and 1970s Japan.
 Kids love the retro cotton candy, snacks and ramune drinks, which are sold at prices that parents love.
 There are beer stalls and a conveniently placed convenience store which can save you a good amount of cash.
-There are two bon odori sessions each night, at 19:00 and 21:00 and there are always a good mix of old ladies, families and international travellers dancing their way around the platform.
+There are two bon dance sessions each night, at 19:00 and 21:00 and there are always a good mix of old ladies, families and international travelers dancing their way around the platform.
 Just follow the moves of those around you, or just improvise!
 A local favorite is enka singer, Minami Issei, who makes several appearances during the festival to sing Hiroshima Tengoku (Hiroshima Paradise) and the Carp song.

 Our annual event listing usually gets updated around the end of May with the latest event information.